 You may want to talk with your doctor for specific information on which medications pose the least risk for you and your baby.
 Overall, while there are some safe medications to take during pregnancy, it is best to limit your use of medication while pregnant and opt for other safer remedies.

 Home Remedies: How to Alleviate a Congestion Naturally

 There are many safe home remedies you can use to alleviate your symptoms and recover from a sinus infection:

 - Drink plenty of fluids such as water, broth, and citrus juice.
 Staying hydrated is important for helping you fight infection and for clearing a stuffy nose.

 - Use saline nasal irrigation or saline nose drops.
-You can make your own saline drops by combining 1 cup of warm water with 1/8 tsp salt and a tiny pinch of baking soda.
+You can make your own saline drops by combining 1 cup of warm distilled, or purified water with 1/8 tsp salt and a tiny pinch of baking soda.

 - Use a humidifier at night.
 This will help clear nasal passages.
 You may also lean over a pan of boiling water taken off the stove, place a towel over your head, and breathe in the steam.
 This helps open your nasal passages and loosens mucus in your chest.

 - Elevating your head with a couple of pillows while lying down may make breathing easier.
 Using nasal strips also helps open nasal passages.